fenchai23/genshin_summonator/README.md

 - Allows roll goals.
 You can automatically summon until `3` 5\* are summoned in a single 10 pull. `(Please be realistic, the most I have gotten was 3 in a single 10 pull lol)`

 ## Preview
+- Summon System
 ![Summon System](./readme_images/summon.gif)

+- Custom Qty Summons
 ![Custom Qty Summons](./readme_images/custom_summon.gif)

+Auto-Summons with a Goal
 ![Auto-Summons with a goal](./readme_images/summon_with_goal.gif)

 ## Roadmap